Netcracker/DRNavigator/README.md

 DRNavigator is the project to manage applications in two or more kubernetes clusters.

+# Resource limits

+Before installation be aware, that you have enough resources for DRNavigator.
+For one pod it's recommended to use 100m cpu and 80Mi memory limits per worker and by default DRNavigator uses 2 workers.
+You can override worker count and cpu/memory limits using helm enviroments.

 # Prepare kubernetes cluster to work with DRNavigator

 To support ability of services be managed by `site-manager` you should prepare following steps: